dsccommunity/ActiveDirectoryDsc/README.md

 ## Versions

 ### Unreleased
+* Fix missing Ensure filed in read mode in MOF definition of xADDomainControler
 * Converted AppVeyor.yml to pull Pester from PSGallery instead of Chocolatey
 * xADUser: Adds 'PasswordAuthentication' option when testing user passwords to support NTLM authentication with Active Directory Certificate Services deployments
 * xADUser: Adds descriptions to user properties within the schema file.